Satya-789/FMNIST-Deep-Learning/README.md

 * <b>Introduction</b>

-  Fashion-MNIST is a dataset of Zalando's article images—consisting of a training set of 60,000 examples and a test set of 10,000 examples.
+  Fashion-MNIST is a dataset—consisting of a training set of 60,000 examples and a test set of 10,000 examples.
   Each example is a 28x28 grayscale image, associated with a label from 10 classes.
-Zalando intends Fashion-MNIST to serve as a direct drop-in replacement for the original MNIST dataset for benchmarking machine learning algorithms.
-It shares the same image size and structure of training and testing splits.
-The MNIST dataset (arguably) is the dataset most often used as a starting point for image classification learning.
-  The scientific data community likes this dataset and uses it as a benchmark to validate their algorithms.
-MNIST is often the first dataset that researchers try.

-  <i>"If the algorithm cannot work with MNIST, the algorithm will not work for other data sets.
-If the algorithm works with MNIST, a good start, but that does not mean it can work for other data sets."</i>

   | Label 	| Description 	|
   |:-----:	|-------------	|